nsmithuk/local-kms/README.md

 }
 ```
 ### Generating Asymmetric Keys in seed format
-The following shows 2 bash functions to generating keys to use as seeds.
+The following shows 2 bash functions for generating keys to use as seeds.
 The keys are generated in PKCS8 format and
 formatted for use in seed.yaml.

 The linux packages `uuidgen` and `openssl` are required.